pitt-crc/user-manual/docs/getting-started/access_avd.md

         ![MacOS-AVD-MobaXterm-05](../_assets/img/avd/MacOS-AVD-MobaXterm-05.png)

-        A successful authentication will drop you onto the commandline on one of the CRC login nodes.
+        A successful authentication will drop you onto the commandline on one of the CRCD login nodes.

         ![MacOS-AVD-MobaXterm-06](../_assets/img/avd/MacOS-AVD-MobaXterm-06.png)